St Nicholas' Priory

 St Nicholas' Priory is hidden away in the centre of Exeter.
-We were contacted by the museum shortly before the museum under went a major refurbishment, ready for its re-opening in April 2008.
+We were originally contacted by the museum shortly before the museum under went a major refurbishment, ready for its re-opening in April 2008.
 The main rooms have now been fitted out as late Elizabethan.

 Originally a Benedictine Priory founded in 1087.
 It was disolved in 1536, whereupon the church and chaper house range where pulled down leaving an L shaped town house.

 In the early 1600s, the house was occupied by Nicholas Hurst and his family.
-We have been portraying Nicholas and his family for 1602 onwards, through the highs and lows he was experiencing at the time.